verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] A sense of peace flowed in my heart like a gentle river
 - [ ] Lose the jerk but keep the perks
-- [ ] A child had no sense of finality or infinity choices that you've made.
+- [ ] A child had no sense of finality or infinity
+- [ ] We are preconditioned to follow the behaviours of our peers. choices that you've made.